The Trademarks Law Review: Turkey

 In Turkey, trademark applications are filed with the Turkish Patent and Trademark Office.
 The application may be filed by one or more legal or natural persons.
 The application can be made by the applicant him or herself, or by a qualified trademark attorney.
 However, the applicants whose domiciles are situated abroad must be represented by a trademark attorney who is registered before the Turkish Patent and Trademark Office.

 Trademarks can consist of any symbols, such as words, shapes, sounds, colours or letters.
-In order to be registered as a trademark, a sign must have a distinctive character that makes it possible to distinguish the goods and services it represents from others, and must represent the subject matter of the trademark in a clear and precise manner.
+To be registered as a trademark, a sign must have a distinctive character that makes it possible to distinguish the goods and services it represents from others, and must represent the subject matter of the trademark in a clear and precise manner.

 In priority claims under the Paris Convention, it is necessary to state the priority right on the application form.
 The certified copy of the first application should be submitted to the Turkish Patent and Trademark Office within three months of the date of application.